cuonghcpaxcreation/swipeoptionlayout/README.md

 # License

-Trust Wallet Core is available under the MIT license.
+SwipeOptionLayout is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.